Horse Racing’s Unique Payout Structure (Pari-Mutuel Betting)

 Pari-mutuel Odds and What They Mean for Your Payouts

-This is the major way horse racing differs at the core from betting at a sportsbook.
+Horse racing differs at the core from betting at a sportsbook in terms of the way odds are calculated and the manner in which wager are paid out.
 There are a number of differences between reading and calculating odds for traditional sports, and reading and calculating odds for horse racing.
 At a casino or online sportsbook when you bet on a football team, for example, the odds are fixed, meaning that they’re locked in when you wager and you are betting against the house.

 In horse racing, the pari-mutuel system means handicappers are betting against each other.
 This happens both at the track and at online sportsbooks.